andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ```

 ## What’s missing in Rails?
-While Ruby on Rails has been expanded to help the needs of large scale apps, and intends to be a generic framework used for a variety of specific purposes, we did find that some of the features didn't support what we needed.
+While Ruby on Rails has expanded to help the needs of large scale apps, we did find that some of the features didn't yet support our specific needs.
 This is a short recap of those (from above) with the idea it may be useful information for future enhancements to Active Record.

-- Limitations of `disable_joins: true`, not all association types supported
+- Limitations of `disable_joins: true`, not all association types are supported
-- Batched finders like `find_in_batches()` don’t support filtering (`WHERE` clause) on non-primary key columns.
-We want to specify a non-PK column, set the direction ascending or descending, and set a limit.
+- Batched finders like `find_in_batches()` work with primary key columns, but we wanted to use cursor or keyset style pagination from arbitrary columns on the table.
+We also need to set the direction and the batch size.
 - Method `insert_all()` didn't support customization of the `ON CONFLICT` clause.
 - No built-in method for keyset style pagination.